Skip to content

 Connections Over Structure

 Learn to value connecting notes more than the structure of your vault.
-Search is really powerful and fast in Obsidian, which makes finding notes easy.
+Search is really powerful and absurdly fast in Obsidian, which makes finding notes (and text within notes) easy.
 So while file structure/folder hierarchy looks nice, a sophisticated strategy for it isn’t really necessary.
-It’s more of a “nice-to-have.”

-If those underlying connections are made, the location of the notes in your vault is secondary.
+If those underlying connections are made, the location of the notes in your vault is secondary, if not altogether pointless.

 Perfection is Your Enemy

 Arguably the most important principle is that perfection is your enemy.
 Your vault will never be perfect.
 Accept that.
-Don’t let it bring you down though.
-Your vault can improve.
-Focus on small changes made over time.
+Over time, your preferences will change and your vault will improve.
+Focus on those incremental changes.
 Experiment on a small scale when trying new things.

 Avoid overhauling your entire vault’s organization at once.
 While it’s fun to think about, we want to focus on our worlds and games.
 A vault is just a place that keeps our notes.
 It shouldn’t drain our time and energy.

 With these principles in mind, you can organize your vault the way that works best for you while avoiding common pitfalls.
-Bit by bit, we’ll build amazing vaults to organize our D&D life so be sure to subscribe below to get notified when the next article in this series drops.
+Bit by bit, we’ll build amazing vaults to organize our D&D life so be sure to subscribe.

 Game on.